awsdocs/amazon-cloudwatch-user-guide/doc_source/appinsights-troubleshooting.md

-# View and Troubleshoot Problems Detected by Amazon CloudWatch Application Insights for \.NET and SQL Server<a name="appinsights-troubleshooting"></a>
+# View and troubleshoot problems detected by Amazon CloudWatch Application Insights for \.NET and SQL Server<a name="appinsights-troubleshooting"></a>

 An overview of problems impacting your \.NET and SQL Server applications is listed under the CloudWatch Application Insights for \.NET and SQL Server widget in the default overview page of the CloudWatch console\.
-For more information, see [Getting Started with Amazon CloudWatch Application Insights for \.NET and SQL Server](appinsights-getting-started.md)\.
+For more information, see [Getting started with Amazon CloudWatch Application Insights for \.NET and SQL Server](appinsights-getting-started.md)\.

 The CloudWatch Application Insights for \.NET and SQL Server widget displays the following:
 + The severity of the problems detected